 A Paul Newman Daytona has appreciated as time went by.

 The quality of Rolex’s products ensures their longevity.
-Properly looked after, they will outlast you, me and everyone we know.
-Couple that with their peerless reputation, their provenance, and the timelessness of their designs, and you have one of the very few luxury articles that retain their value and, in some cases, appreciates.
+Properly looked after, they will outlast you, me, and everyone we know.
+Couple that with their peerless reputation, their provenance, and the timelessness of their designs, and you have one of the very few luxury articles that retain their value and, in some cases, even appreciate.
 An example of a watch that has appreciated greatly over time is the Rolex “Paul Newman” Daytona.

 Pre-Owned Rolex Watches